Abd-allah-mohammed/Abd-allah-mohammed/README.md

 ---

 ## 🚀 About Me
 Hello!
-I'm **Abdullah Mohamed**, an 18-year-old high school student (2nd secondary) living in **New Cairo, Egypt** 🇪🇬.
+I'm **Abdullah Mohamed**, an 18-year-old high school student (Second year of secondary school) living in **New Cairo, Egypt** 🇪🇬.
 I spend my time exploring the deep world of code and digital defense.

 - 🛡️ **My Passion:** Cybersecurity, protection systems, and information security.
 I love being the shield that secures the digital world.
 - 💻 **Skills:** Software and application development, with a creative touch in graphic design.